Fastest Growing Suburbs in Melbourne – 2026 Guide

 Growth isn’t only about necessity; sometimes it’s about a dream.
 Coastal and hill‑change suburbs have blossomed as remote work lets buyers swap traffic fumes for sea breeze or mountain air.
 On the Mornington Peninsula, towns like Blairgowrie, Rye and Mount Martha have added permanent residents just as fast as tourists.
 Up in the Dandenong Ranges and Yarra Valley, tree‑change favourites such as Belgrave, Emerald and Warrandyte lure families who want kookaburras, not car horns, at dawn.

-Scan the lifestyle table below and you’ll see a sweep of beaches and gum trees, each paired with respectable price growth.
-Whether it’s Blairgowrie’s bay, Altona’s inner‑city shoreline or Emerald’s forest tracks, buyers are proving that commuting two or three extra exits is worth waking to waves or birdsong.
+Scan the lifestyle table below and you’ll see a sweep of beaches and gum trees, each paired with respectable long-run price growth.
+Whether it’s Blairgowrie’s bay, Altona’s inner-city shoreline or Emerald’s forest tracks, buyers are proving that commuting two or three extra exits is worth waking to waves or birdsong.
 These hotspots won’t house tens of thousands, but they’re commanding high values and stable demand—hallmarks of enduring desirability.

 | Suburb | Growth % | Median House Price | Key Driver |